 What are the reporting requirements of the Green Fund?

 We want to ensure that our funds are being implemented responsibly.
 We also want to help promote your project and ensure the continuing success of the Green Fund.
 After your project has been approved for funding, you are required to submit a final report within two months of your expected completion date.
-You may also be asked to present a 5-10 minute PowerPoint about your project at the annual Earth Week week events in April, where you will be joined by your peers and learn about the other projects supported by the UNCG Green Fund.
-Your availability to media outlets at UNCG (UNCG Weekly, UNCG Now, UNCG Research, social media, etc.) is also greatly appreciated.
+Those who fail to submit a final report will be ineligible to request funding for other projects until the report is submitted.
+Your availability to media outlets at UNCG (UNCG Weekly, UNCG News, UNCG Research, social media, etc.) is also greatly appreciated.

 Can my project be partially funded by another source?